 On macOS, some users have encountered problems running the GUI due to incompatibilities with Matplotlib backends.
 If you see a severe error when trying to start the gui, try switching the backend to "TkAgg" rather than the default "MacOSX".
 This needs to be done immediately after starting IPython, prior to any attempt to use the GUI, and ideally before even importing webbpsf:

 '''

 import matplotlib

 matplotlib.use('TkAgg')

 import webbpsf

 '''

 11.4 Developer Notes: Releasing a new version of WebbPSF

 11.4.1 Prerequisites

-• Is the build passing on Travis?
+• Is the develop build passing on Travis? with all desired release items included?